edmundhung/conform/examples/basics/README.md

 }
 ```

-## Enhancing with conform

 By utilising the [required](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/required) attribute, our form now stop users from submitting until they provide a valid email address with the password.
 We are also capturing the form value using the [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) API.
-However, there are still things that can be improved:

 ### Capturing errors